 As with Wix, plans for Weebly start from free, but if you want to remove ads or include things like a site search function, you’ll need to pay a small monthly amount.

-Wordpress has long been a favourite amongst businesses of every size – indeed by some counts there are around 75 million sites online currently running Wordpress.
+Wordpress has long been a favourite amongst businesses of every size – indeed by some counts Wordpress runs around 34 per cent of the entire internet.

 Small businesses value it for its ease of use but also its deep functionality.
 There are thousands of themes available, or if you want to go one step further and have a bit of coding knowledge, you could build your own.